ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for anyone interested in running the Llama 3 model on a Raspberry Pi 5, and learning some high-level information about techniques for running large language models (LLMs) in an embedded environment.
+who_is_this_for: This is an introductory topic for anyone interested in running the Llama 3 model on a Raspberry Pi 5, and learning about techniques for running large language models (LLMs) in an embedded environment.

 learning_objectives:
     - Use Docker to run Raspberry Pi OS on an Arm Linux server.
     - Compile a Large Language Model (LLM) using ExecuTorch.
     - Deploy the Llama 3 model on an edge device.
     - Describe how to run Llama 3 on a Raspberry Pi 5 using ExecuTorch.
+    - Describe techniques for running large language models in an embedded environment.

 prerequisites: